PrestaShop/prestashop.github.io/content/news/posts/2026/prestashop-developer-conference-2025-filmed-community-security.md

 Mastercard provides in the filmed presentation a straightforward assessment tool that identifies and prioritizes cybersecurity threats without requiring any coding.

+## That's it for the PrestaShop Developer Conference 2025.
+See you in 2026!

 This final blog installment explores community building and cybersecurity, two pillars of sustainable ecommerce success.
 Dive into the videos, discover a thriving tech community, understand emerging cyber threats, and elevate your PrestaShop expertise.
 This concludes our series on the PrestaShop Developer Conference: we hope these insights have equipped you with the knowledge and tools to build, secure, and grow with the PrestaShop ecosystem.
 We look forward to meeting again in 2026!